rupeshtiwari/coding-examples-javascript-user-registration-app/README.md

 ## Start

+To start app, go to the `Training-JavaScript-App-Starter` open the folder in `visual studio code` or your favorite editor.
-To start app run `npm start` or `Ctrl+B` it will launch a browser.
+Open Terminal from `vscode` then run `npm start` or `Ctrl+B`.
-It will watch any file changes inside the `src` folder and refresh your browser automatically.
+It will launch a browser and watch any file changes inside the `src` folder and refresh your browser automatically.

 ## Compatibility